 The impact of the COVID-19 pandemic on experiences of intimate partner violence among Australian women

 The first report, along with a resource capturing key insights, has recently been published and presents findings of Stage 1 of the national study.
-Stage 2 of the study will focus on the economic insecurity of women experiencing IPV during the pandemic and will be released in late 2021.
+The report based on Stage 2 of the study, examining the economic insecurity of women experiencing IPV during the pandemic, has also now been published.
+Key findings are captured in a quick reference guide, which is also now available for download.

 The study aimed to answer two primary research questions: